Germany

 Travel Guide 2 > Europe > Germany > Recipes

-German Recipes and Cookbooks
+German Recipes

 German cuisine has a reputation for offering simply cooked (often roasted) dishes, copious red meat, sausages, and large, sometimes excessively large, portions.
 While there is some truth in this stereotype - pork and beef are the most popular meats in Germany, there are 1,500 types of sausages in Germany, and Germans do, on average, consume a surprisingly large amount of red meat each year - it should be remembered that this is not the whole truth.
 There are many interesting German dishes, and each region of the country has its own unique contributions to the culinary arts.